sean-dougherty/polyworld-comm/README.md

 ```
 make
 ```
-If it worked then the file you should see a message like "scons: done building targets." and ./Polyworld should exist, which you can verify via:
+If it worked then you should see a message like "scons: done building targets." and ./Polyworld should exist, which you can verify via:
 ```